-- 1. The Institution Section: This section is equal to all students.
-The Institution Section provides information about matters regulated at university level, specifically: - Description of the rights and obligations of students.
-Besides the rights and obligations provided for by law, this also includes the rules and regulations established by the Executive Board; - Overview of legal protections for students; - The procedures for handling disputes relating to participation; - Description of student facilities that apply to the university as a whole.
+- A. The Institution Section: This section is equal to all students.
+The Institution Section provides information about matters regulated at university level, specifically: - 1.
+Description of the rights and obligations of students.
+Besides the rights and obligations provided for by law, this also includes the rules and regulations established by the Executive Board; - 2.
+Overview of legal protections for students: - The procedures for handling complaints; - Description of procedures for handling disputes relating to participation - Description of additional procedures for protecting students' rights. - 3.
+Description of the student facilities that apply to the university.